wusui/aws-startup/README.md

 * info -- a set of bash export lines that define variables needed
 * pull-secret -- a copy of the pull secret
+* <pemfile>.pem -- pem file used to sign on to ec2 services.
+Export PEMFILE=name-of-your-file

 I also find it convenient to keep a copy of my pem file in notes.

-The info file will look like (change values to suit your needs):

 ```
 export MYNAME='imontoya'